LambdaInnovation/LambdaLib/README.md

 Developement Setup
 =====

 A java8 developement environment with scala compatibility is required.
-Note that when you include source code, you must put [jars\LambdaLib-PluginLoader.jar](jars\LambdaLib-PluginLoader.jar) into the `eclipse\mods` folder.
+It is recommended to use `gradlew idea` or `gradlew eclipse` to generate a workspace.

 Project structure: